munificent/craftinginterpreters/book/classes.md

 "this" is bound to the object.

 The remaining task is interpreting those `this` expressions.
-Similar to the resolver, it is the same as interpreting a variable expression:
+Similar to the resolver, it is the same as interpreting a variable expression.

 ^code interpreter-visit-this